Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/pseudocode.md

 Outlined below is the current state of the deal method broken down into 7 separate functions that can be abstracted into their own methods.
 The method as a whole works on collecting hash values and creates a temporary container (local to method array) to hold the information that can be later organized and passed to the user's hand of cards which permanently alters the user's hand.

-1. Assign variables to hash values and method processes that assembled together return an array holding the `new_card` data and append to the `user_hand` array.
+- [x] 1.
+Assign variables to hash values and method processes that assembled together return an array holding the `new_card` data and append to the `user_hand` array.

-2. Select valid cards based on their `array.size values > 0`.
+- [x] 2.
+Select valid cards based on their `array.size values > 0`.
 This ensures that the arrays are not empty and are therefore a valid option to choose a card from.

-3. Inspect the card variable to find out if the return value has a necessary two index integer (i.e. `:'10' => card[0] + card[1]`) or not.
+- [x] 3.
+Inspect the card variable to find out if the return value has a necessary two index integer (i.e. `:'10' => card[0] + card[1]`) or not.
 Return value defaults to `card[0]` otherwise.

-4. Append all variables into `new_card` array based on order (card, suit, value).
+- [x] 4.
+Append all variables into `new_card` array based on order (card, suit, value).

-5. Append card and suit variables to string output for display purposes when showing the card that is dealt (without value).
+- [x] 5.
+Append card and suit variables to string output for display purposes when showing the card that is dealt (without value).

-6. If the optional parameter `hide` is an empty array (nothing has been passed into it) then display the individual card upon deal without value attached to the string output.
+- [x] 6.
+If the optional parameter `hide` is an empty array (nothing has been passed into it) then display the individual card upon deal without value attached to the string output.

-7. return `new_card` array to `user_hand` array.
-This return will permanently modify the `user_hand` array.
+- [x] 7. return `new_card` array to `user_hand` array.
+This return will permanently
+modify the `user_hand` array.

+- [x] test if card_display is an ace and if user will bust with 11. if so, modify ace value's.

+- [x] refactor the display_single_card parameter to take the new_card as an argument.
+Note that the new_card object is a nested array like: [["3", "H", 3]]

+- [x] BUG: Aces are working, with the exception that the ace is assigned as an 11 from the deal like it should, it keeps that value through the next hit.
+So for example, the hand is an ace, 2, and 10 => 13. but instead it counts the initial ace as 11 instead of changing it to a 1.
+  - [x] perhaps when totaling the hand to see if a player busts, we take into account if they have a card with a value of 11 (an ace). if with the 11 they bust, reassign the 11 to a 1 and re-total.

 ## Refactor output for displaying cards with better readability

-# need to make better separation between user turns and dealer turns so that it's visually more clear what is happening.
+- [ ] need to make better separation between user turns and dealer turns so that it's visually more clear what is happening.
 Look at bringing in the prompt method.

-# create heredoc for all visual separation elements like code blocks to inform the user what is happening.
+- [ ] create heredoc for all visual separation elements like code blocks to inform the user what is happening.

+- [ ] Create main loop to keep score and only show the welcome message once.
+- [ ] clear out puts in place of prompts